Ayine-nongre/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete deletes betty from my_first_directory when run 9-firstdirdeletion deletes my_first_diretory in tmp when run 10-back changes from current to previous directory when run
+8-firstdelete deletes betty from my_first_directory when run 9-firstdirdeletion deletes my_first_diretory in tmp when run 10-back changes from current to previous directory when run 11-lists prints out all files in current directory previous directory and boot directory when run